The 5 Best Bullet Journal Apps for Effortless Bullet Journaling

 You need to use the Bullet Journal companion app along with, and not instead of, your analog bullet journal.
 That makes this simple mobile app from the makers of Bullet Journal the odd one out on this list.
 But it’s the perfect solution if you’re not ready to let go of your paper journal completely in favor of a digital one.

 The companion app prompts you to reflect on your plans and notes with reminders twice a day.
-(You can tweak the times for these reminders to suit yourself.)
+(You can tweak the times of these reminders to suit yourself.)
 It also has a Library section that lets you search your old bullet journals.

 If you’re away from your notebook, you can use the app for logging and then migrate the entries to your notebook during your reflection time.
-You have a 48-hour window to move your entries from the app.
+You have a 72-hour window to move your entries from the app.

 The Bullet Journal Companion includes a set of guides that cover every aspect of bullet journaling.
 It’s sure to appeal to Bullet Journal beginners and veterans alike.
 If you like the community aspect of Bullet Journal, you’ll appreciate the compilation of posts from the official blog in the app.

 The app’s tree structure is great for handling your Daily Logs.
 For bullets and signifiers, you can use either regular keyboard characters or suitable emoticons.
-Since Dynalist lets you bookmark items, you get to keep your current most important modules easily accessible at all times.
+Since Dynalist lets you bookmark items, you get to keep your most important modules easily accessible at all times.

 Dynalist’s demo version gives you a detailed overview of how the app works.
 It’s the perfect testing ground to figure out if the app can work as your bullet journal.